tombye/trexit/_posts/2017-09-15-santo-domingo-and-the-chicken.markdown

 ## Amazing pastries

-If you go to Santo Domingo, there's chicken-related imagery everywhere.
+If you go to Santo Domingo, you see things related to the chicken story everywhere.
 The best are these excellent, and very tasty, pastries.

 Miracle chicken: